-The talk started with a bit of a history lesson on how operations work has evolved over the last 10 years or so, going from physical servers to virtualization, to the cloud, etc. He then dove in to an overview of Terraform which is a really great tool for provisioning infrastructure via code.
-He then concluded with a quick demo of using Terraform to provision a webserver in Google Cloud with a DNS entry provisioned in AWS via Route 53.
+The talk started with a bit of a history lesson on how operations work has evolved over the last 10 years or so, going from physical servers to virtualization, to the cloud, etc. They then dove in to an overview of Terraform which is a really great tool for provisioning infrastructure via code.
+They then concluded with a quick demo of using Terraform to provision a webserver in Google Cloud with a DNS entry provisioned in AWS via Route 53.
 Simple, but really was a nice little overview of the kind of stuff that's possible with Terraform.

 Beyond Tools: A Human Approach to DevOps - Eduardo Augusto Alves Camargo

 One of the things that I think the best conferences do is to have both talks that have deep technical insights as well as "human" stories.
 Software development & deployment is very much about both, and unfortunately some events (and attendees) can focus too much on the former at the expense of the latter.

 I think this is why I really enjoyed Eduardo's talk.
 Eduardo works for Daitan Group and they gave a description of their company's journey through DevOps transformation, not from a tools & automation perspective, but on the perspective of the human focus.
 Discussions of the importance of empathy and communication, the challenges of collaborating with people from very different cultures, and some of the lessons learned along the way.
 Really inspiring, and I enjoyed it a great deal.

 Distributed Brute Force Login Attack - Peter Locke

 Peter, like Jeff who did the Serverless talk earlier in the day, also works at Giftbit.
 In this talk they delved into how they've had to deal with distributed brute force login attacks where distributed botnets try to attack a login page with leaked credentials trying to compromise accounts on their service.